 After this cruel ordeal, through which the Muslims came out triumphant and victorious, they did not lose their magnanimity.
 The prisoners of war were treated kindly; indeed some Muslims gave the best food in the house to their captive guests while they themselves lived upon the frugal meal of dates and barley.
-The poor were released free, the literate were required to teach ten Muslim children how to read and write, and the rest had to pay a moderate ransom.
-This was the Prophet's treatment of his worst enemies-persons who had terribly persecuted [him and conspired to kill him, and who had driven him and his inoffending followers from their homes into exile.
+The poor were released free, the literate were required to teach ten.
+Muslim children how to read and write, and the rest had to pay a moderate ransom.
+This was the Prophet's treatment of his worst enemies-persons who had terribly persecuted [him and conspired to kill him. and who had driven him and his inoffending followers from their homes into exile.
 One of the worst offenders was brought before him; some one recommended that the prisoner ought to be mutilated to prevent him from further imschief.
-The Prophet replied with characteristic generosity, "If I disfigure any of his limbs, God will disfigure mine!"
+The Prophet replied with characteristic generosity.
+"If I disfigure any of his limbs, God will disfigure mine!"

-The proud and powerful Quraish could ill bear the chiefs had fallen at Badr, Abu Sufyan was elected the leader and solemnly swore to take revenge upon 'the heretics'.
+The proud and powerful Quraish could ill bear that the shame of a crushing defeat by the the contemptible little band of Muslims.
+As most of the chiefs had fallen at Badr, Abu Sufyan was elected the leader and solemnly swore to take revenge upon the heretics'.
 The profit of a Syrian venture was set aside for the purpose, and an army of